Nabizzle/C-Fiber-simulation-code/README.md

 ## Getting Started

-The init files of each model are the scprits you want to run and the rest are background files that define the usage of all of the parameters.
+The init files of each model are the scripts you want to run and the rest are background files that define the usage of all of the parameters.

 ### The modifiable files for the uniform distribution code are as follows: